cms-jet/JMEDAS/setup.md

 # Run exercises in cmslpc

-Open a terminal/console, connect to cmslpc-sl7 and prepare your working area (instructions are in bash shell syntax):
+Open a terminal/console, connect to cmslpc-sl7 and prepare your working area:

 ~~~
 kinit username@FNAL.GOV